USFWS/secas/_posts/2026-05-27-Five-new-indicator-updates-for-Blueprint-2026.md

   headerClass: light-text
   float: right
 ---
 We've got some very exciting updates on the way for Southeast Conservation Blueprint 2026.
-While all the data and documentation wont be out until later this year, I still wanted to give you a heads up on the indicator improvements on the way.
+While all the data and documentation won't be out until later this year, I still wanted to give you a heads up on the indicator improvements on the way.

 - **Caribbean imperiled aquatic species -** This new indicator covers both Puerto Rico and the U.S. Virgin Islands.
 It combines existing information and new survey data.<!--more--> It matches the indicator already available for the continent and we're super excited to finally have the data to do it.
 Big thanks to Jacob Laurain for collecting the new data in the U.S. Virgin Islands, Bonnie Myers and Gus Engman for connecting us with Puerto Rico data collected by NC Cooperative Fish and Wildlife Research Unit legend [Tom Kwak](https://cals.ncsu.edu/applied-ecology/news/remembering-tom-kwak/) and his team, and Kat Hoenke/the Southeast Aquatic Resources Partnership for being the connector for all things aquatic.